-In the Intercultural Communication program, you will study theories and methods to develop an understanding of communication among and between various communities in the U.S. You will also learn to express yourself well in oral and written communications and develop critical thinking skills about communication events.
+The Intercultural Communication program is an interdisciplinary degree program that focuses on understanding human communication across a variety of intercultural contexts.
+You will learn to express yourself well in oral and written communications and develop critical thinking skills about communication events.

 The Intercultural Communication curriculum focuses on ethical practices as well as the convergence of traditional and new media.
-As an Intercultural Communication major, you will have the opportunity to take a variety of courses covering a broad range of topics, or take courses that are closely related to your specific area of interest.
-Courses include:
+As an Intercultural Communication major, you will have the opportunity to take courses covering a broad range of topics, including:

 - Communication, culture and community

 - Language and social interaction

 - Urban communication

 With this program, you may choose to concentrate in Latino Media & Communication

 This concentration will teach you how to think critically about all

 aspects of media and communication, with a particular focus on Latino

 media and Latino communities.